 - Aid transaction monitoring to detect and report suspicious transactions

 Banks and financial services can benefit from multi-factor authentication approaches, biometric identity solutions, and single sign-on.
-All three support financial federal regulations, and unlike passwords alone, these three solutions are more secure.
-Also biometrics can offer an alternative to the decreasingly popular out-of-band (OOB) authentication methods.
+All three support federal financial regulations, and unlike passwords alone, these three solutions are more secure.
+Also, biometrics can offer an alternative to the decreasingly popular out-of-band (OOB) authentication methods.

 Multi-factor authentication provides enhanced security requiring all users have at least two forms of authentication (including phones, PINs, and even a passwordless authentication method like biometrics).

-With biometric identity solutions, these cannot be lost or shared, and a one touch instant authentication provides a heightened level of security while streamlining the workflow, benefiting the organization and innovating the customer experience.
+With biometric identity solutions, these cannot be lost or shared, and a one-touch instant authentication provides a heightened level of security while streamlining the workflow, benefiting the organization and innovating the customer experience.

-Lastly, single sign-on gives seamless access to all apps, heightens security measures through stronger authentication requirements, and lowers the IT costs.
+Lastly, single sign-on gives seamless access to all apps, heightens security measures through stronger authentication requirements, and lowers IT costs.